 Microscope definition for 3.
 What is a microscope?
-Subspecies of light microscopes
+Subtypes of light microscopes

-A microscope is a device designed to magnify the image of objects of study in order to view the details of their structure hidden to the naked eye.
-The device provides an increase of tens or thousands of times, which allows you to conduct research that cannot be obtained using any other equipment or device.
+A microscope is a device designed to magnify the image of objects of study to view details of their structure hidden to the naked eye.
+The device provides magnification of tens or thousands of times, which allows for research that cannot be obtained using any other equipment or device.

 Microscopes are widely used in medicine and laboratory research.
-With their help, dangerous microorganisms and viruses are initialized in order to determine the method of treatment.
+With their help, dangerous microorganisms and viruses are initialized in order to determine the treatment method.
 The microscope is indispensable and is constantly being improved.
-For the first time, the likeness of a microscope was created in 1538 by the Italian physician Girolamo Fracastoro, who decided to install in series two optical lenses, similar topics that are used in glasses, binoculars, spyglasses and fools.
-Galileo Galilei worked on improving the microscope, as well as dozens of world famous scientists.
+For the first time, a semblance of a microscope was created in 1538 by the Italian physician Girolamo Fracastoro, who decided to install two optical lenses, similar topics that are used in glasses, binoculars, telescopes and magnifying glasses.
+Galileo Galilei, as well as dozens of world famous scientists, worked on improving the microscope.

 Device

-There are many types of microscopes, which differ in design.
+There are many types of microscopes that differ in design.
 Most models share a similar design, but with minor technical features.

 In the vast majority of cases, microscopes consist of a stand on which 4 main elements are fixed: